 SMU’s doctoral program in clinical psychology was founded in 2004 and has been accredited by the American Psychological Association (APA) since 2009.
-The next evaluation for accreditation was scheduled to take place in 2020, but it needed to be rescheduled due to APA travel restrictions.
-It will take place as soon as it can be rescheduled.
-The program currently is accredited.
+APA re-accredited our program for 10 years in 2021.

 APA accreditation is essential for students who are applying for internships, post-doctoral training, and jobs, as it indicates that the primary professional organization and evaluating body has concluded that the program provides training experiences that are consistent with the national standards established by the field of clinical psychology.

 Questions related to the program’s accredited status should be directed to the Commission on Accreditation: